DriesDD/Git-basics/README.md

 you can also use `cd ..` to move one directory up and `cd /..` to move to the home directory

+Or you could navigate to the right folder with your file browser, right click it, and select 'Open in Terminal' or the equivalent option.

 ## 2. cloning a repository (download it to your current directory to work in it)

 a) go to the github page for the repository